LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

 .. admonition:: Question

-   If a programmer is on the branch ``quiz-class`` and wants to merge a branch called ``feature`` into ``main``, what steps should they take?
+   If a programmer is currently on a branch called ``quiz`` and wants to merge a branch called ``feature`` into ``main``, what steps should they take?